 Update: July 13, 2007 — We changed our minds.
 There is no Part 2 to this article.
 The second half of 2005 is covered in our 2006 review.

 Lisboa Ricardo Santos

-Also available at Veer and FontShop.
+Also available at FontShop.

 Attempting to design a typeface evocative of a geographic area or a specific culture is a perilous journey.
 Where the Twin font system, for example, goes too far, Lisboa harbors the sagacity to merely vie for — and thereby achieve — a simple Iberian warmth, something especially difficult in a sans.
 In the severely over-crowded field of humanist sans-serifs, Lisboa distinguishes itself through completeness (including expert characters and two numeral styles) and technical sophistication (as in its trapping), but mostly by providing two subtly varied cuts: one that helps exhibit the design’s particular character; and another that eschews detail for maximal clarity in small sizes.
 Although the naming of the two cuts seems awkward, the pair deliver a useful balance of expressive potential versus humble functionality. — Hrant Papazian